June-Skeeter/GEOB270_Lab1_2021S1/Content/Part1.md

 nav_order: 2
 ---

-# Setting Up & Saving Your Work

-See the Lab Details page for information on how to access ArcPro using your own computer or a Geography Department computer.
-* If you are using ArcPro installed on your own computer, you can manage your files however works best for you.
-However, if you are working on a Geography lab computer, follow the instructions on the lab details page closely.

-# Part 1: ArcGIS Pro Tutorial
+# ArcGIS Pro Tutorials

 To get familiar with ArcGIS Pro, you will complete an Introduction to ArcGIS Pro tutorial and watch a three other short videos.
-The tutorial will give you a brief overview of the ArcGIS Pro and the videos that illustrate aspects of the software package.
+The tutorial will take about 25 minutes and give you a brief overview of the ArcGIS Pro.
+The videos illustrate other important aspects of the ArcGIS Pro software package and will take about 10 minutes to watch.
 If you have purchased ArcGIS Pro, you can sign in through the UBC ArcGIS online account you created.
 If you are using the lab computers, and don’t already have one, create a public account:
 * Click "Sign In" in the top right of [this page](https://www.esri.com/training/)
 * Click "Create a public account" and follow the steps